MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 If you are using both -Skip X and -Top Y for filtering, the returned results will first be skipped by X, and then the top Y results will be returned.

+By default, a maximum of 500 results are returned.

 ## EXAMPLES

 ### Example 1